har932/Pneumonia-Detection/README.md

 VGG 16 : It has 16 convoltional layers.
 It is an easy and broadly used Convolutional Neural Network (CNN) Architecture used for ImageNet which is a huge visible database mission utilized in visual object recognition software research.

 VGG 19 : It has 19 convoltional layers.
 It is an easy and broadly used Convolutional Neural Network (CNN) Architecture used for ImageNet which is a huge visible database mission utilized in visual object recognition software research.
 This means that VGG19 has three more convolutional layers than VGG16.

+ResNet50 : It is a convolutional neural network that is 50 layers deep.
+You can load a pretrained version of the network trained on more than a million images from the ImageNet database [1].
+The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
+As a result, the network has learned rich feature representations for a wide range of images.
+The network has an image input size of 224-by-224.

+Best Model

+After training the images on these four models we got the accuracy as CNN - 91%, VGG 16 - 96.8%, VGG19 - 96.2%, ReNet50 - 89% .
+So we choose the best model as VGG16 as it is having the best accuracy.